-A more common scenario may be a case where an existing policy is amended and new benefits or new insured lives are added.
-Under these circumstances it has to be established on a case by case basis whether the adding of new assured lives constitutes a totally new agreement or a valid amendment under an existing agreement.
+A more common scenario may be a case in which an existing policy is amended and new benefits or new insured lives are added.
+Under these circumstances it has to be established on a case-by-case basis whether the adding of new assured lives constitutes a totally new agreement or a valid amendment under an existing agreement.

-In the case of an amendment it will be necessary to determine whether the amendment constitutes in substance a new policy, that is, a policy providing for totally new premiums and benefits in which case the amendment will result in a new policy or whether the amendment constitutes a mere change to existing benefits allowed under the policy.
+It will be necessary to determine whether any amendment constitutes in substance a new policy, that is, a policy providing for totally new premiums and benefits, in which case the amendment will result in a new policy, or whether the amendment constitutes a mere change to existing benefits allowed under the policy.
 To the extent that insured lives may be added under a policy, a new policy will not come into force (for example key-man risk policies taken out by a corporate).

 The question arises whether a policy can be re-allocated after it has been issued.
-The assets relating to a policy will remain in the risk policy fund for the duration of the policy, notwithstanding the fact that the policy terms might be varied throughout the term of the policy and which might result in the value of the benefits payable due to a risk event falling below the 90% threshold, provided a new policy is not issued.
-The assets in relation to the risk policy will only be reallocated to the untaxed fund if an annuity becomes payable in terms of that particular policy.
+The assets relating to a policy will remain in the risk policy fund for the duration of the policy, notwithstanding the fact that the policy terms might be varied throughout the term of the policy and which might result in the value of the benefits payable falling below the 90% threshold due to a risk event, provided a new policy is not issued.
+The assets in relation to the risk policy will be reallocated to the untaxed fund only if an annuity becomes payable under that particular policy.